specs-sh/expect/README.md

 But what about the `$answer` variable which is the "actual result"?

-Rather than being passed as a positional argument, the "actual result" is available to matcher functions as a pre-defined variable.
+Instead of being provided as a positional argument, the "actual result" is available as a pre-defined variable.

 ## `EXPECT_` variables